isc-projects/kea/doc/sphinx/arm/ext-radius.rst

    - ``/etc/freeradius/3.0/mods-config/files/authorize``
    - ``/etc/freeradius/users`` (for RADIUS 2.x series)

-   Entries need to have the password set which needs to match the password configured in the configuration of the RADIUS hook library under the ``User-Password`` attribute.
-Each entry can have zero, one or multiple attributes.
+   The passwords for entries must match the passwords in the configuration of the RADIUS hook library under the ``User-Password`` attribute.
+Each entry can have zero or more attributes.

-   In the following example, there are 6 entries with the password set to the client ID, which would need to be dynamically set in the hook library's configuration.
-Here's how the entries can look like:
+   In the following example, there are six entries with the password set to the client ID, which needs to be dynamically set in the hook library's configuration.
+Here's how the entries might look:

    ::